java-gcp-220228/planet-rank/nextSteps.md

 ### Back-end
 - Setup Github Actions | Configure a Workflow

-- Setup Jenkins
+- Setup Jenkins | Configure Build Steps
 - Review Pipeline/Jenkins
 - Develop Login Functionality
-- Enable JJwt Authentication
+- Enable JJwt Authentication | AuthenticationController & JWTService
-- [N - Tier Architechture]
+- N - Tier Architechture
 - MessagesController/ExceptionController | Configure Service and DAO layer
 - POST messages to database when user inputs a message
 - GET all messages from db when a user wants to see the messages